MSN: Family Nurse Practitioner

 - Active and unencumbered nursing licensure

-You must record a minimum of 700 hours of clinical experience with an approved preceptor.
-You are encouraged to find your own preceptor.
+You must record a minimum of 600 hours of clinical experience with an approved preceptor.
+You are encouraged to find your own preceptor, but we can provide information on local clinical sites if needed.
+A clinical site visit will be conducted, usually during your second or final clinical course, by a faculty member.

 - Current CPR certificate